jennjunod/square-star/src/content/livestream/learningpython240822.md

 3. **What is the difference between `if...else` statements and using logical operators like `and` and `or` in Python?**
    - `if...else` statements are used for branching logic, whereas logical operators like `and` and `or` are used to evaluate multiple conditions in a single expression.
 Both can be used to achieve similar outcomes, but the choice depends on the context and readability of the code.

-If you have more questions or want to join the conversation, feel free to join the stream or ask on Twitter
+If you have more questions or want to join the conversation, feel free to join the stream or ask on Twitter!